isomerpages/govtech-gobusiness-main/_run-and-grow/skillsfuture-for-enterprise/build-a-workplace-learning-culture.md

 ----

 ### Stay up-to-date on emerging trends
 Equip your workforce to meet changing job demands and stay competitive for the future through the [SkillsFuture Series](https://www.skillsfuture.gov.sg/series){:target="_blank"}{:rel="noopener"}.
-It comprises a comprehensive curation of modular courses covering topics across eight emerging areas - Cybersecurity, Data Analytics, Entrepreneurship, Finance, Tech-Enabled Services, Digital Media, Advanced Manufacturing, and Urban Solutions.
+It comprises a comprehensive curation of modular courses covering emerging skills in the four economic growth pillars (Digital, Green, Care, and Industry 4.0).

 ### How to build a workplace learning culture
 As most learnings happen at the workplace, you might want to consider putting a structured process to harness the rich collaborative learning among your employees and optimise work performance.